2023 Closing date – February 28 @ 11:59 PM

 All current McMaster students, staff and faculty members are eligible to apply.
 Applications can be submitted by groups or individuals.

-The application form is run through the Award Force software (link to come).
+The application form is run through the Award Force software.
 Applications will only be accepted online through this website.

 Funding is available up to $5,000 per project.
 Projects must submit a detailed budget request along with the application outlining how the funds will be used.